MARK37 Resources

 Alabama — App Store Accountability Act

-The first state law specifically requiring app stores (Apple, Google) to verify a user’s age and get parental consent before anyone under 18 can download an app.
+Requires app stores (Apple, Google) to verify a user’s age and get parental consent before anyone under 18 can download an app.
 Passed in early 2026, separate from Alabama’s main privacy law.
+Alabama is one of four states (alongside Utah, Texas, and Louisiana) with this type of app store age verification requirement.

 Enacted early 2026